Formation and early success

 The Blount, Bradford and Rae times

-New chairman and local businessman Norman Blount started the ball rolling on dragging Queen of the South into the 21st century by the bootstraps.
+With the club in stagnation, new chairman and local businessman Norman Blount started the ball rolling on dragging Queen of the South into the 21st century by the bootstraps.

 Two time divisional player of the year Andy Thomson was transferred to Southend United for a club record fee of £250,000 in 1994.
 As Thomson was to say on his return over a decade later, "Things have changed quite a bit while I`ve been away - a new stand, a completely new set-up and a more modern type of training system.”